-Nick has long campaigned for an Arundel bypass to deliver relief from the congestion at the Crossbush section of the A27 and from rat-running of traffic through Downlands villages.
-A bypass at Arundel was originally approved by the Government in 1986 but subsequently shelved by the Labour Government in 2003.
-Fifteen year later the need for a solution is now ever-more urgent.
-Nick has campaigned strongly for an Arundel bypass, winning the Government’s announcement of the scheme together with funding of up to £250 million in December 2014.
+Nick has campaigned strongly for an Arundel bypass to deliver relief from the congestion on the A27 and from rat-running of traffic through Downland villages.
+A bypass at Arundel was originally approved by the Conservative Government in 1986 but was subsequently shelved by the Labour Government in 2003.
+Decades later, with more housing being built, the need for a solution is ever-more pressing.
+Nick lobbied hard for the bypass, winning the Government’s announcement of the scheme together with funding of up to £250 million in December 2014.

-Highways England consulted on three route options last year, and although Nick's preference was for Option 3 which followed the previously agreed pink/purple route, Option 5a has been announced by Highways England as the preferred route (11 May 2018).
-Option 5a has received Nick's backing and will deliver an offline bypass from Crossbush, across the River Arun, to rejoin the A27 at Yapton Lane.
+Highways England consulted on three route options last year, and although Nick's original preference was for Option 3 which followed the previously agreed pink/purple route, he supported the Option 5a preferred route when it was announced by Highways England in May 2018.
+This would have delivered an offline bypass from Crossbush, across the River Arun, to rejoin the A27 at Yapton Lane.

 More information on the proposed upgrade scheme can be found on the Highways England website, here.